d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

 #### Inversion of Control and Dependency Injection

-I believe that many of you, as me also learn the fastest through an examples.
+I believe that many of you, as me also learn the fastest through an examples. <br>
 Let's consider a simple example.
-Imagine a program that is managing songs, you can search for some, read details and some interesting facts about it.
+Imagine a program that is managing songs, you can search them, read/ add details and some interesting facts about each. <br>
-There would probably a class that would search for those songs in some repository or ask some external provider for example.
+There would probably be a class that would search for those songs in some repository or ask some external providers for example.

 ```java
 class SongLister {